Integrable Non-Holonomic Constraints and Gauge Fixing in Classical Field Theory: Classical Field Theory with Constraints

+The remaining $d-1$ field variations $\delta A^{\mu}$, with $\mu\neq\mu_D$, are all independent; thus, by the fundamental theorem of the calculus of variations\cite{GelfandFomin2000}, Hamilton's principle (\textit{i.e.} $\delta S=0$) implies that

-\Cref{dependentEulerLagrange} yields $m$ equations to solve for the $m$ Lagrange multipliers $\Lambda^i$, while \cref{independentEulerLagrange} provides the additional $n - m$ equations to determine the $n - m$ independent components of the field, $A_I^\mu$.
-Once these independent components have been determined, the $ A_D^\mu$ dependent components can be obtained through their functional dependence on the $ A_I^\mu$ components, thereby solving the system.
+Supplemented with initial conditions, \cref{dependentEulerLagrange} yields one equation to solve for $\Lambda$, while \cref{independentEulerLagrange} provides an additional $d - 1$ equations to determine the independent $A^{\mu}$ components.
+Once these independent components have been determined, the dependent component $A^{\mu_D}$ can be obtained through its functional dependence on the independent components, thereby solving the dynamical system.

-Upon closer inspection, one may notice that this procedure of including constraints into the classical field theory is mathematically equivalent to adjoining the constraints weighted by the Lagrange multipliers to the original Lagrangian, \textit{i.e.}
+Upon closer inspection, one may notice that this procedure of including constraints into the classical field theory is mathematically equivalent to adjoining the constraints weighted by the Lagrange multipliers to the original Lagrangian; \textit{i.e.}

-and then solving the usual Euler-Lagrange equations with the adjoined Lagrangian.
-The result in \cref{LagrangianWithConstraint}, derived in the context of classical field theory, is directly analogous to the standard result obtained when applying the method of Lagrange multipliers in the mechanics of point particles, where one similarly adjoins the Lagrangian by constraint terms weighted by multipliers \cite{taylor2005classical,goldstein:mechanics}.
+and then solving the usual Euler-Lagrange equations supplemented with the constraint equation in \cref{ConstraintDef}.
+The result in \cref{LagrangianWithConstraint}, derived in the context of classical field theory, is directly analogous to the standard result obtained when applying the method of Lagrange multipliers in the mechanics of point particles, where one similarly adjoins the Lagrangian by constraint terms weighted by multipliers\cite{taylor2005classical,goldstein:mechanics}.